StudyWorld fam trip guidelines

 For English UK to promote your fam trip the following criteria must be met:

-• At least one staff member from a participating institution must accompany the trip at all times.
+- At least one staff member from a participating institution accompanies the trip.

 When considering organising a trip

-• Transport from the StudyWorld venue to the Fam trip destination and return transport back to Manchester/ London (or appropriate airport)
+- Transport to/ from the StudyWorld venue to the fam trip destination and return transport back to an appropriate airport or transport hub

-• Suitable transport to and from their accommodation to the participating hosts throughout the duration of the trip
+- Suitable transport to and from their accommodation to the participating hosts during the trip

-• Meals (breakfast, lunch and dinner) throughout the duration of the trip
+- Meals (breakfast, lunch and dinner) for the duration of the trip

-• Remember that agents may need to cancel their attendance at the last minute depending on Covid-19, travel restrictions, or other legitimate reasons.
+- Remember that agents may need to cancel their attendance at the last minute because of sickness, travel restrictions, or other legitimate reasons.
 Ensure you negotiate flexible terms with any hotels, venues, activities, etc., you contract.

 Trip itinerary

-• Agent participants in StudyWorld and English UK Partner Agencies will be invited to register for the Fam trips.
+- Agent participating in StudyWorld and English UK Partner Agencies will be invited to register for the fam trips.

 Agent booking procedure